Professor Michael HughesActing Dean of Faculty of Arts and Social Sciences

 Michael Hughes carried out graduate work at the London School of Economics and was a British Council Scholar at Moscow University during the closing years of the Cold War.
 Before coming to Lancaster in 2013 he held posts at Brunel University and Liverpool University (where he served as Head of Department).
 He served as Head of the Department of History at Lancaster in 2015-18.
 Hughes has held visiting fellowships at a number of American universities.
 He was Council Member and Treasurer of the Royal Historical Society from 2010-2014 and is currently Treasurer of the British Association for Slavonic and East European Studies (BASEES).
 He has broadcast widely on Russian history and politics on TV and Radio.
-Hughes has published six monographs and some forty scholarly articles and chapters in edited books, as well as numerous book reviews and encyclopedia entries.
+Hughes has published six monographs and some fifty scholarly articles and chapters in edited books, as well as numerous book reviews and encyclopedia entries.
 He is currently Deputy Dean of the Faculty of Arts and Social Sciences.

 Michael Hughes is a historian of nineteenth and twentieth century Russia,with a particular interest in the development of Russian conservative thought from 1815 down to the 1917 Revolution (particularly thinkers within the Slavophile tradition).
 Much of his recent work has focused on Anglo-Russian relations, seeking to place formal diplomatic relations in the context of wider cultural exchange, while his current research project explores the development of transnational revolutionary networks in the late 19th and early 20th centuries.
 Hughes also has a long-standing interest in the role of religion in international politics.